walkerlj0/wacz-lightbox/wacz-lightbox/README.md

 ## Usage

-The index js and css files and then use
+Load in the index js and css files in `dist/assets/` and then use

 `<wacz-lightbox></wacz-lightbox>`